 During any given year, the thirteenth falls on a Friday at least once.
 If January 1st happens to be on a Sunday, then the unlucky date will appear three times on the calendar.
 When the day rolls around, those who believe that Friday the 13th and bad luck are synonymous often choose to interact as little as possible with the outside world until the clock strikes twelve and things return to normal.
 That is, until next time.

-8. Walking Backwards
+8. Walking Backward

-Common sense tells us that walking backwards is seldom a good idea.
+Common sense tells us that walking backward is seldom a good idea.
 After all, if we can't see where we're going, any number of mishaps can occur.
 In the realm of superstitions, however, this careless act can result in something far more ominous than a simple fall.

-Since walking backwards goes against the norm, to do so is believed to attract the attention of evil spirits who may be lurking nearby.
+Since walking backward goes against the norm, to do so is believed to attract the attention of evil spirits who may be lurking nearby.
 Sometimes, as in this instance, standing out from the crowd puts an individual on the radar of entities that dwell on the dark side.

-So egregious is the act of walking backwards that it is even rumored to capture the eye of the devil himself.
+So egregious is the act of walking backward that it is even rumored to capture the eye of the devil himself.
 Unfortunately, once he has set his sights on someone, there is no turning back, so to speak.
 The person who, for whatever reason, decided to go against the grain soon finds that they have unwittingly invited the devil to follow them home.
 As a result, the life they once knew comes to an end, replaced by misfortune, ill-health and eventual madness.

 This horrifying outcome can be easily avoided by simply facing forward when walking, making what lies ahead clearly visible.
 When one can see where they're going, they are less like to stumble, both physically and spiritually speaking.